Department of Chemistry

 Prerequisites: CH 462 [Min Grade: C]

-Emphasis in design and synthesis strategies for biologically active compounds directed toward common macromolecular drug targets.
-Selected examples of successful design for clinically used drug classes are presented.
+Emphasis on structure-based design strategies for small organic molecule drugs using common macromolecular drug targets.
+Examples of successful design for experimental and clinically used drugs will be presented.

 Prerequisites: CH 237 [Min Grade: C] and CH 460 [Min Grade: C]